Last Updated: February 2026

 Best Probiotic Strains for Dogs with Diarrhea

 Not all probiotics are created equal.
 The strain matters enormously, and what works in humans doesn't necessarily work in dogs.
-Here are the most researched and effective strains for canine diarrhea.
+Here are commonly researched strains used in canine digestive-support formulas.

 Lactobacillus acidophilus is the most widely studied probiotic for canine gastrointestinal health.
 It helps restore normal gut flora after antibiotic use and produces lactic acid, which creates an environment hostile to harmful bacteria.
-Multiple veterinary studies support its use for both acute and chronic diarrhea.
+Veterinary studies discuss its use in digestive-support contexts, though the right choice depends on the dog's diagnosis and product formulation.

 Bifidobacterium animalis (strain AHC7) has been specifically studied in dogs and shown to reduce the time to stool normalization in dogs with acute diarrhea.
 It supports firm stool formation and has strong adhesion to the canine intestinal lining.

 Enterococcus faecium (strain SF68) is one of the most researched probiotic strains in veterinary medicine.
-It colonizes the gut rapidly, making it effective for acute episodes.
-The EFSA (European Food Safety Authority) has approved it for use in animal feed, and multiple studies confirm its efficacy for managing diarrhea in dogs.
+It colonizes the gut rapidly, which is one reason it is used in acute digestive-support formulas.
+The EFSA (European Food Safety Authority) has approved it for use in animal feed, and multiple studies discuss its role in canine stool-quality support.

 Saccharomyces boulardii is technically a beneficial yeast, not a bacterium, which gives it a unique advantage: antibiotics don't kill it.
-This makes it particularly effective for antibiotic-associated diarrhea.
+This is why it is often discussed for antibiotic-associated digestive disruption.
 It works by binding to pathogenic bacteria and preventing them from attaching to the intestinal wall.

 Lactobacillus rhamnosus GG is one of the most studied probiotic strains worldwide.
-In dogs, it's shown to reduce intestinal inflammation and support recovery from both acute and chronic diarrhea.
+In dogs, it is discussed for intestinal and stool-quality support, though outcomes vary by case.
 It produces a surface protein that enhances adhesion to intestinal cells.

 When choosing a probiotic for a dog with diarrhea, look for products that contain multiple strains (a multi-strain formula covers more bases), list specific strain names (not just the species), and provide a CFU count of at least 1 billion per dose.